emaj9/computing-workshop/cw-website/pages/research-notes.md

 ### Travels in Troy with Freire
 Blikstein 2008

+1. Orientation
-1a. how does critical pedagogy relate to computer science and cs ed?
+  a. how does critical pedagogy relate to computer science and cs ed?
   b. skim to look for what I need, namely how freire relates to cs
   c. avoid background on freire

 Notes: